Switch Off Fossil Fuels..Now.

 Ultimately, electricity suppliers want to fulfil their customers' demands, so if there are more people demanding green (low-carbon) energy the suppliers will buy more low-carbon energy from the green generators, and more green generation will come on stream.
 Bit by bit, the mix will shift towards being kinder to our environment - if the mix shifts a little quicker, some of the environment may be saved..Act.
 Now.

-Just 5% of UK's electricity (2010, from 4% in 2007) comes from renewable (not fossil-fuels),'clean' sources - and that must continue to grow over the coming years
+Some 25% of UK's electricity (2016, from 4% in 2007) comes from renewable (ie.not fossil-fuels),'clean' sources - and that must continue to grow over the coming years for UK to meet its CO2-reduction target and 30% renewable electricity by 2020.

-At present, more than 80% of the UK's electricity comes from burning coal, oil and gas, in the central generating stations..these are the "dirty" fossil fuels which produce the carbon emissions which are known to be a major contributor to climate change...the government was tasked to increase that per centage of electricity generated by using renewable fuels to meet a target of 15% by 2015 under its commitments to the Kyoto Agreement .. a target which has now been changed to 20% by 2020
+At present, more than 70% of the UK's electricity comes from burning coal, oil and gas, in the central generating stations..these are the "dirty" fossil fuels which produce the carbon emissions which are known to be a major contributor to climate change...the government was tasked to increase that per centage of electricity generated by using renewable fuels to meet a target of 15% by 2015 under its commitments to the Kyoto Agreement ..which has now been changed to the target of 30% by 2020

 What is "clean", "green", "renewable" electricity ?